sioros/FlowSwing-Max-MSP/README.md

 **Version 1** was a pre-release corresponding to the description in the SMC2025 paper (Sioros & Klissouras, 2025).
 **Version 2** introduces new features, a redesigned UI, and an improved DSP engine with bug fixes and better performance.
 It remains backwards compatible.

+### Highlights in Version 2.4

+- **flowSwing.stepUI:** New abstraction providing step-sequencer–style control of breakpoint parameters such as pitch.
+- **Updated launcher, help files, and examples:** Improved documentation and example patches for easier exploration of the package.
+- **Breakpoint and marker edit operations:**
+  flowSwing.envelop and flowSwing.nested now support time/value scaling and breakpoint generation—including generating only y-values for existing breakpoints.
+  Markers in flowSwing.audioWarp can now be reset to their unwarped positions.
+- **Drumkit sample pack:** The *Fractanimal Acoustic Drum Kit One-Shots* by **johnnydekk** (freesound.org) and an accompanying SFZ sampler definition are now included in the **media** folder.
+- **Bug fixes:** Silent/active breakpoint states are now correctly restored when loading older presets, and other minor bug fixes.

 ### Highlights in Version 2.3
 - **flowSwing.nested:** New flowSwing device that implements 2 hierarchically nested NI Grids.
 - **Zoom:** Zoom in and out of the time line for a closer view and detailed editing of breakpoints or warp markers.